seraogianluca/GIAR/docs/Design.md

 ## 8. Software Architecture

 The application is a client-server application.
 The client provide to the user the interface for interacting with the database.
 On the server side there is a document database.
-The document database is a MongoDB server which is composed by an original dataset and two replicas.
+The document database is a MongoDB replica set.

 ![Architecture](./resources/architecture.png)